ajmal017/amp/documentation/technical/metadata_handling.md

 We should have an entry about this data source reporting the state as "raw data downloaded, metadata processed, data not exposed through UniformETL"
 Import all the metadata about the time series into the MonsterTimeSeriesDb

-# Our flow for ingesting data

-- The process we have been following is:

-## 1. Idea generation

-- We come up with ideas from papers, books, ...

-- Currently this is done informally in GitHub tasks
-  - TODO(*): We should have docs / repo only for this purpose since this is sensitive IP

-## 2. Data sets collection

-- It is informed by a modeling idea or just pre-emptively (e.g., "this data makes us come up with a modeling ideas")
-  - E.g., see GitHub tasks under the `Datasets` milestone

-- Currently, the result of this activity is in the Monster Spreadsheet

-## 3. Exploratory analysis of data sets

-- We look for data needed by a model; or
-- We browse data and come up with modeling ideas

-- Currently the result of this activity is in the GitHub tasks / Monster Spreadsheet

-## 4. Prioritize data sources downloading

-- We decide which data set to download:
-  - Based on business objective (e.g., a source for oil vs one for ags)
-    - Amount of models that can be built out of the data
-  - Complexity of downloading
-  - Uniqueness
-  - Cost
-  - ...

-- Currently we:
-  - Track these activities in the Monster Spreadsheet and
-  - File issues against ETL2

-## 5. Data download

-- Download raw data and put it into a suitable form inside ETL2

-- Ideally we would like to have each data source to be available both historically and in real-time
-  - On the one side only the real-time data can inform us on publication delay, reliability of the downloading process, delay to acquire the data on our side, throttling, ...
-  - On the other side we would prefer to the additional work of putting data in production (with all the on-going maintenance effort) only when we know this data is useful for our models or can be sold
-  - We need to strike a balance between these two needs

-- Currently we track these activities into GH tasks
-  - We use the Data Encyclopedia to track data sources available and APIs

-## 6. Sanity check of the data

-- We want to check that the download data is sane, e.g.,
-  - Did we miss anything we wanted to download?
-  - Does the data look good?
-  - Compute statistics of the time series (e.g., using our timeseries stats flow)

-- This task is inevitably subjective?

-## 7. Expose data to researchers

-- Researchers can access the data from ETL2

-- Ideally we would like to share the access mechanisms with customers as much as possible (of course with the proper access control)
-  - E.g., we could build REST APIs that call into our internal APIs

-# Complexities in the design

-### How to handle data already in relational form?

-- Some data is already in a relational form, e.g.,
-  - Information about from which data source a time series come from
-    - We don't want to replicate information about a data source (e.g., its `url`,)
-  - The source that informed a certain data source or relationship, e.g.,
-    - Certain data sources are suggested by a paper, others from a book (e.g., The secrets of economic indicators), others are our own theory
-    - We don't want to repeat information about a paper (e.g., its url) everywhere, but rather we would like to normalize this information

-- We want to store information about our internal process, e.g.,
-  - What is the priority of having a certain data source / time series available internally
-  - What is the status of a data source (e.g., "downloaded", "only-historical data downloaded", "real-time")
-  - What is the source of a data source (e.g., "WIND", ..., scraping website)

-- It can be argued that information about the infra should not be mixed with research ones
-  - The issue is that the process of discovering data sources and on-boarding data sources moves at different speed
-    - E.g., one research (or potentially even a customer!) might want to know
-      - "what are the sources about oil that are available?"
-      - "what are the next sources to download?"
-      - "do we have only historical data or real-time of a data source?"
-      - "what are the models built in production from a data source?"
-  - Thus inevitably we will need to "join multiple tables" from research and infra
-    - At this point let's just make it simpler to do instead of maintaining different data structures

-### Successive approximations of data

-- It can happen that for a data source some of the fields are filled manually initially and then automatically updated
-  - E.g., we can have an analyst fill out the duration of the data (e.g., it's from 2000 to today) and then have automatic processes populate this data automatically

-- We could have

-### Access control

-#### Problem

-- We need to have policies to expose some of the data only internally; or to certain customers

-#### Solution

-- We can group fields into different "tables"
-  - Shared: fields
-  - Internal
-  - Customer

 ## Knowledge base